-A gallon, or around 3.75 litres, is the recommended consumption level for a month-long test — a figure which very few of us actually hit per day.
-After 30 days, you can reduce to around 3 litres (2.2 for women).
+A gallon, or around 3.75 liters, is the recommended consumption level for a month-long test — a figure which very few of us actually hit per day.
+After 30 days, you can reduce it to around 3 liters (2.2 for women).

 You should drink water every day.
 Different people need different amounts of water to stay hydrated.
 The popular narrative is that you should drink 6 to 8, 8-ounce glasses of water each day.